learn-co-curriculum/programming-univbasics-nds-nested-arrays-iteration-lab/README.md

 Another variant on traversing nested `Array`s is traversing the matrix and accumulating all the values.
 Let's imagine that someone created a grid representing a guessing game.
+In each cell of the grid the games makers have put some amount of cash.
 Let's sum up all the possible values to determine how much money is in the grid.

 ```ruby
 guessing_game_grid = [